the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-meetings.md

   - Code of Conduct and contact information of people who can help with any issues regarding the meeting
   - The exact date, time, location (if any!) and choice of tool that will be used for communication
   - Agenda of the meeting
-  - A place to indicate their participation or absense
+  - A place to indicate their participation or absence
 - Share this document via an email to all the attendees and also add this to a calendar invite so that people have it handy when needed
 - The choice of tool should be preferably an open source tool to avoid inaccessibility
   - If using a tool that is available only upon subscription, make sure that all the members have the access information